dilshaner/dilshaner/README.md

 - 🌱 I’m currently learning **RUST**

-- 👨‍💻 All of my projects are available at [dilshaner.com](dilshaner.com)
+- 👨‍💻 All of my projects are available at [Dilshaner.com](Dilshaner.com)

-- 📝 I regularly write articles on [dilshaner.com/blog](dilshaner.com/blog)

 - 💬 Ask me about **Crypto & Blockchain**